jmbluethner/lama/README.md

 *A PHP based Gameserver management Interface for LAN Tournaments.*

 This repo is a new approach to one of my older projects called "rushB", which got deleted and is no longer available.

-!!!
-This project is NOT working currently!
-Everything is WIP !!!

 Get the full Manual / Documentation [here](https://github.com/nighttimedev/manual-lama)